Yandex Cloud

 4. Create the required number of topics in Managed Service for Apache Kafka® clusters.
 Make sure the topic names are unique.

-Usernames are not required to be unique across clusters.
+Usernames may be the same across clusters.

 1. If you do not have Terraform yet, install it.